This is my personal Book of Shadows. If you find it useful or helpful in any capacity, please consider buying me a Coffee.

 Additional Notes: Sources are Rosmarinus Officinalis / Salvia Rosmarinus dominant, and other Rosemary species are never mentioned.
 Given the ease of hybridization between the other types of Rosemary, however, and their descriptive similarities, I see no reason these properties should not realistically extend to all Rosmarinus members. divider

-In both Sephardic and Ashkenazi traditions, rosemary was known in particular as one of the most holy herbs to protect against the ayin ha-rah (evil eye).
-The evil eye was seen as the key source of illness [...] and so women and children would place a sprig of rosemary inside pockets, on an altar, or in an amulet for protection.
+In Jewish folk traditions, it was equated with protection from physical, spiritual, emotional and mental harm.
+In both Sephardic and Ashkenazi traditions, rosemary was known in particular as one of the most holy herbs to protect against the ayin harah (evil eye), and so sprigs of rosemary would be carried inside pockets, placed on an altar, or used in amulets for protection.
+It also represents a symbolic connection to ancestors and the remembrance of loved ones.

-These were not just empty rituals.
-Rosemary is in fact incredibly antiseptic and anti-inflammatory, and contains important volatile oils and diterpenes including rosmarinic acid, carnosic acid, camphor, and linalool (Hoffman, 2003, 577).
+Rosemary is incredibly antiseptic and anti-inflammatory, and contains important volatile oils and diterpenes including rosmarinic acid, carnosic acid, camphor, and linalool.
 Its extracts are incorporated in many Alzheimer’s medications to help offset the impacts of memory loss.
-Just 500 mg of rosemary extract a day has been shown to help memory recall and relieve depression, anxiety and poor sleep (Nematolahi et al. 2018).
+It has widely been used for cleansing, detoxing, memory and cognitive function, gastrointestinal issues, immunity, and more.

 'Ancestral Herbalism: Jewish Traditions and the Divinity of Rosemary' by Laura Rubin (via At The Well)